Michigan’s Biggest banks are charging more for fees

-These reductions can lead to the loss of up to $10 billion in addtional revenue.
+These reductions can lead to the loss of up to $10 billion in additional revenue.
 J.P.
-Morgan Chase & Co., TD Bank Financial Group, and PNC Financial Services Groupare already changing their ATM policies to collect more fees.
+Morgan Chase & Co. and PNC Financial Services Group are already changing their ATM policies to collect more fees.
 The standard in the banking industry for taking money out of rival banks ATM’s is about $3, a number of these banks are exploring charging up to $5.

 Chase is testing the higher fees in two states.
-In Texas, non-customers are being charged $4.
-In Illinois, they’re being charged $5.
+Texas charges non-customers $4.
+Illinois is charging $5.
 The bank did not say when it would roll out the higher fee nationwide.
-Chase customers will not be affected.
+This will not affect Chase customers.
 They’re still paying $2 to use an out-of-network ATM.

 TD Bank last week dropped its policy of letting its customers use other ATMs for free.
-The bank is now charging the industry standard of $2 to most of its customers.
-PNC recently announced that it will later this year give up its five-year-old program of reimbursing some customers for charges incurred when using a non-PNC ATM.
+They are now charging the industry standard of $2 to most of its customers.
+PNC recently announced that it will later this year give up its five-year-old program of reimbursing customers for charges incurred when using ATM’s other than PNC branded.

 No Fee ATM Banks

-Some banks are part of the Allpoint ATM Network, which is a large network of ATMs which don’t charge member banks fees.
+Some banks are part of the Allpoint ATM Network, which is a large network of ATMs which don’t charge membership fees.

-If fees are a concern visit Michigan State Farm® Agent who can direct you to State Farm Bank a premier online bank, State Farm Bank® customers rely on ATMs as one avenue to transact business.
-With that in mind, we offer our ATM surcharge rebate policy, and have no plans to change that policy.
+If fees are a concern visit Michigan State Farm Agent who can direct you to State Farm Bank a premier online bank, customers rely on ATMs as one avenue to transact business.
+With that in mind, we offer our ATM surcharge rebate policy and have no plans to change that policy.